Arby's: History

-Arby's was founded in Boardman, Ohio, on July 23, 1964, by brothers Forrest (1922–2008) and Leroy Raffel, owners of a restaurant equipment business who thought there was a market opportunity for a fast food franchise based on a dish other than hamburgers.
+Arby's was founded in Boardman Township, Ohio, on July 23, 1964, by brothers Forrest (1922–2008) and Leroy Raffel (1927–2023), owners of a restaurant equipment business who thought there was a market opportunity for a fast food franchise based on a dish other than hamburgers.
 They wanted to call their restaurants "Big Tex", but that name was already used by an Akron business.
-Instead, they chose the name "Arby's," based on R. B., the initials of Raffel Brothers; although often mistaken for Roast Beef.
+Instead, they chose the name Arby's, a phonetic pronunciation of the letters R and B, short for "Raffel brothers".

-The Raffel brothers opened the first new restaurant in Boardman, Ohio, just outside Youngstown, on July 23, 1964.
+The Raffel brothers opened the first new restaurant in Boardman, Ohio, on July 23, 1964.
 They initially served only roast beef sandwiches, potato chips, and soft drinks.
-Hoping to attract a more upscale clientele, Arby's interior design was purposely more luxurious in appearance than the typical fast food sandwich stand of the day.
-Arby's offered their roast beef sandwiches for $.69 at a time when hamburger stands were charging $.15 for a hamburger.
+Hoping to attract a more upscale clientele, Arby's interior design was intentionally more luxurious in appearance than the typical fast-food sandwich stand of the day.
+Arby's offered their roast beef sandwiches for 69 cents at a time when hamburger stands were charging 15 cents for a hamburger.
 A year later, the first Arby's licensee opened a restaurant in Akron, Ohio.
-The famous Arby's "hat" was designed by the original sign makers, Peskin Sign Co.
+Early Arby's locations featured neon signage designed to resemble a cowboy hat, often bearing the text "Arby's roast beef sandwich is delicious".
+This sign was designed by the Peskin Sign Co.

 During the 1970s, the expansion of Arby's took place at a rate of 50 stores per year.
-During this time it created several menu items, including the Beef 'n Cheddar, Jamocha Shakes, chicken sandwiches, Curly Fries, and two signature sauces: Arby's Sauce and Horsey Sauce.
+During this time it created several menu items, including the Beef 'n Cheddar, Jamocha Shakes, chicken sandwiches, curly fries, and two signature sauces: Arby's Sauce and Horsey Sauce.
 Baked potatoes were added to the menu in 1985.
-Curly Fries were initially introduced as Curly-Q Fries in 1988.
+Curly fries were initially introduced as Curly-Q Fries in 1988.
 It became the first restaurant in the fast food industry to offer a complete "lite" menu in 1991 with several sandwiches and salads under 300 calories and 94 percent fat-free.

 The family-owned business tried converting into a public company in 1970 by offering the sale of stock, but the IPO never went through when the stock market subsequently fell.
+Arby's filed for reorganization with the United States bankruptcy court in February 1971, owing to a large number of debts accrued in expansion, as well as a nationwide recession and relatively high price point compared to other fast-food chains of the time.
 In 1976, the family sold the company to Royal Crown Cola Company for $18 million and Leroy Raffel remained as CEO until his retirement three years later.